plaksiki/SU-Website/reports/week4/reflection.md

 - The brand book and content (logos, photos, member descriptions) have not yet been provided by the customer, which may affect the final UI implementation.

 ### Technical risks:
-- Potential delay in backend integration may impact the delivery of data-dependent features in upcoming sprints.
+- The PostgreSQL dependency in CI remains an unresolved technical risk.
+The current -DskipTests flag is a temporary workaround — backend tests are not actually running in CI, which means integration issues may go undetected.

 ### Missing scope:
-- No missing scope was identified — all planned tasks for Sprint 1 were completed successfully.
+- No missing scope was identified — all planned tasks for Sprint 2 were completed successfully.

 ### Blocked work:
-- No blocked tasks were identified during Sprint 1.
+- No blocked tasks were identified during Sprint 2.

 ### Process friction:
 - In some cases, PR approvals were delayed, which slightly slowed down the merging process.

 ### Uncertainties:
-- For now it is on discussion stage how to match backend and frontend with databases drafts.
-- There are questons about how Thumbor is expected to be used by frontenders form customers' side opinion.
+- How Thumbor is expected to be used by frontend developers remains unclear — this question was carried over from Sprint 1 and has not yet been resolved with the customer.

 ## 4. Planned Response